Robert G. Owens Jr.: Retirement

 On August 1, 1972, Owens retired from active duty after 33 years of active service and settled in Newport Beach, California, where he pursued a career in real estate.
 He played golf and raised orchids in his free time and also served as President of the Rotary Club of Newport Beach.

 In the last years of his life, Owens lived with his wife in Fraser Meadows Retirement Community in Boulder, Colorado, where he died on October 31, 2007, aged 90.
-He was buried with full military honors at Arlington National Cemetery, Virginia.
-His wife and high school sweetheart Marjorie Frances Hart Owens (1918–2013) is buried beside him.
+He was buried with full military honors at Arlington National Cemetery in Virginia.
+His wife and high school sweetheart Marjorie Frances Hart Owens is buried beside him.
 They had two sons Robert G. III and Stanley.

 Decorations

 Major general Owen's personal decorations include: